 Of all the wildlife in water and on land in Costa Rica, one of the most spectacular animals are the whales.
-On both sides of the coast, Pacific and Caribbean, are over 25 species of dolphins, porpoises and whales in Costa Rica.
+Both the Pacific and Caribbean coasts have over 25 species of dolphins, porpoises and whales.

-Whale watching opportunities are available and during the peak months of migration, it is easy to see these magnificent beasts roaming the waters.
-Costa Rica’s waters are blessed with good health, temperature and location, so whale species come here year round to mate, give birth and raise their young before heading back to feed on krill which are rich in the colder waters.
+During the peak months of migration, it is easy to see these magnificent beasts roaming the waters.
+Costa Rica’s waters are blessed with good health, temperature and location, so some whale species come here year round to mate, give birth and raise their young before heading back to feed on krill which are rich in the colder waters.

 So if you’re coming to Costa Rica hoping to see some whales, you’re in luck!

-There are many spots around the country to see these majestic marine mammals and you’ll probably pair that with many of the other animals you can see out at see like dolphins, manta rays and turtles.
+There are many spots around the country to see these majestic marine mammals and you’ll probably be able to see other animals like dolphins, manta rays and turtles as well.

 Whales in Costa Rica

 If you’re lucky, you’ll get a glimpse of pilot whales, which are actually the second largest oceanic dolphin.
-Short-finned pilot whales live in warm waters so they pass by Costa Rica.
-We were lucky to see some hunting while we were out boating in the Gulf one day!
+We were lucky to see some hunting while we were out boating in the Gulf of Papagayo one day!
 A big pod of them just swimming alongside our boat.

 This is a video of us boating in the Gulf of Papagayo.
 Skip to 3:18 to see the whales!

-The best time to go whale watching in Costa Rica is December to April and August to December, almost all year round.
+The best time to see whales in Costa Rica is December to March and August to December.
 This is due to the migration patterns of the humpback whales, of which both Northern and Southern hemisphere humpbacks pass through Costa Rica.
-The humpback whales are the prized jewel for whale watching in Costa Rica.
+However, the months of August and September are known to the best to see humpback whales as they are coming to breed and raise their young.

-Southern Hemisphere humpback whales travel from Antarctica to Costa Rica from late July through early November.
+Southern Hemisphere humpback whales travel from Antarctica to Costa Rica from late July through early November (sometimes there will be early birds in October).
 This migration route is 11,500 miles (18507.5 kilometers).
 Northern hemisphere whales head to Central America from Alaska from the months of December to March.
 These long routes make them one of the farthest migrating animals on Earth.

 Between the months of October and November, it is common for both sides to pass through Costa Rica at the same time and this could serve as an advantage for males, increasing the genetic diversity during mating.
 Because of this, Costa Rica has the longest humpback whale season in the world.

-During these months, it is very common to see mom and baby.
-This is the time where mothers nurse their young and teach them how to breach, dive and feed.
+It’s common to see mom and baby whales together as this is the time where mothers nurse their young and teach them how to breach, dive and feed.
 The babies are very playful and sometimes when you see them they are splashing their fins around and eagerly jumping out to practice.

 Whale Watching Tours

-There are many tours available in Drake Bay, Uvita and Manuel Antonio for whale watching.
+There are many whale watching tours in Drake Bay, Flamingo, Uvita and Manuel Antonio for whale watching.
 There are a couple laws surrounding whale watching and all the tour operators should know and respect them.
 No one can swim with dolphins or whales except for scientific researchers and these laws are instated to protect these animals.

 If you are going out whale watching, make sure to have a full charged battery for your camera and that you have a good zoom lens if you have a DSLR.
 There are so many other animals out there in the ocean that you’ll want to have it handy to catch it on film.